-In August 2018, the Appeal team launched a Wivenhoe-wide Survey which was promoted extensively to find out the views of local residents to better understand how much support there is for the Transformation Project.
-Some 285 people responded to the Survey, most electronically.
+We have now analysed the responses received from some 285 people.
 Over half of these people had been to St Mary’s for a church service; nearly two-thirds had attended a christening, wedding or a funeral, and 75% had been to a social function such as the June or December Market.
 Only 26 people who responded had little reason to visit the Church.

 I think it is fair to conclude that…. read the full article and the Survey results here.